 • Energy Management

 Most firms are using data analytics for energy management, including smart-grid management, energy optimization, energy distribution, and building automation in utility companies.
 The application here is centered on the controlling and monitoring of network devices and dispatch crews, as well as managing service outages.
-Utilities have the ability to integrate millions of data points in the network performance and gives engineers the opportunity to use the analytics to monitor the network.
+Utilities have the ability to integrate millions of data points in the network performance and gives software engineers the opportunity to use the analytics to monitor the network.

 How Are These Technologies Impacting the Economy?

 Data has become the engine that drives almost all of today’s activities, no matter if they’re in the fields of healthcare, technology, education, research, or retail.
 Additionally, business orientation has evolved from a product-focused model to a data-focused one.
 Companies of all sizes value information, no matter how trivial that data may seem at first glance.
-Information analysis and visualization helps marketers and analysts acquire actionable business insights.
+Information analysis and data visualization helps marketers and analysts acquire actionable business insights.
 This demand has created a need for experts who can pull useful, meaningful insights out of the terabytes of data available today.

 While big data helps banking, retail, and other industries by supplying important technologies like fraud-detection and operational analysis systems, data analytics enables industries like banking, energy management, healthcare, travel, and transport develop new advancements by utilizing historical, and data-based trend analysis.
 Data science expands on that in more ways by enabling companies to explore new strategies in scientific discovery, medical advancements, web development, digital advertisements, ecommerce – literally, anything you can imagine.